its-rajesh/Audio-Bleeding-Removal/README.md

 # Bleeding Removal in Music Signals

-Neural Networks for the removal of Bleeding, Leakage, Interference, and Cross-Talk in live recorded music datasets for the application of Music Source Separation (MSS).
-The standard MSS dataset: MUSDB18HQ is artificially bled internally to simulate the real-world bleeding effect during the training of these models.
+While recording instrument sounds in live concerts, dedicated microphones are placed to capture their corresponding source.
+Practically these microphones picks-up the other sources as well as they are not acoustically shielded, leading to bleeding effects.
+These are also called as leakage, interference or crosstalk.
+This problem is closely related to source separation but simpler as we have multiple information available.
+Till now, traditional signal processing based methods were developed and none (as far our knowledge till 2022) neural network based approaches were proposed.
+This could be because of lack of dataset to train the models.

+I have utilised the standard MSS dataset: MUSDB18HQ.
+The MUSDB18HQ dataset is artificially bleeded in multiple ways to provide bleeding effects.
+1. Linear mixtures
+2. Adding time delays and room impulse responses and by creating convolute mixtures
+3. Creating artificial room and stimulating the real-world effects

-Various proposed models with their median Source to Distortion Ratio (SDR) are listed below and compared with the baseline KAMIR (Kernel Additive Modelling for Interference Reduction) algorithm.
+I have proposed various models listed below and compared with the baseline KAMIR (Kernel Additive Modelling for Interference Reduction) algorithm.
+The median Source to Distortion Ratio (SDR) are shown.

 | Models | Vocal | Bass | Drums | Others | Overall SDR |